owenbrooks/e2e-handover/README.md

 # Deep Human-Robot Handover
 ## Force Thresholding Baseline Approach
+Robot activates or releases the gripper when it detects a sufficient force in the z-axis.

 `roslaunch robot_control force_baseline.launch`

 ## Data recording
+Data is stored in the `data` directory.

+Pressing 'r' begins or ends a recording session, identified by a timestamp.
+Images and a csv file for each session are stored in a folder.
+Pressing 'shift' toggles the gripper state manually.

+`roslaunch robot_control recording.launch`

+## Training
+`python src/train.py`

 ## Running in gazebo
 - `roslaunch ur_gazebo ur5_bringup.launch` / `roslaunch robot_control ur5_bringup_gazebo.launch`